Unbased rational homotopy theory: a Lie algebra approach: Notation and conventions

 All Lie algebras will be given the homological grading with lower indices, whereas commutative algebras will be given the cohomological grading with upper indices.
-However, there is an important exception to this rule; the tensor product of a homologically graded Lie algebra with the cohomologically graded cdga $\Omega$ of the Sullivan-de Rham forms.
-In this context, $\Omega$ is considered as homologically graded using the relations $\Omega_i:=\Omega^{-i}$ for each $i\geq 0$; this ensures that the tensor product is a homologically graded curved Lie algebra.
-This convention becomes relevant within Section \ref{sec_rat_homo}.
-Moreover, recall that given a pseudo-compact curved Lie algebra, $(\mathfrak{g},d_\mathfrak{g},\omega_\mathfrak{g}$, and a untial cdga, $A$, both homologically graded their completed tensor product possesses a well defined pseudo-compact curved Lie algebra structure: if $\mathfrak{g}=\varprojlim_i \mathfrak{g}_i$, the completed tensor product is given by
+There is, however, an important exception to this convention: the tensor product of a homologically graded Lie algebra with the cohomologically graded cdga $\Omega$ of the Sullivan-de Rham forms.
+In this context, $\Omega$ is considered as homologically graded using the above relations (i.e.~$\Omega_i:=\Omega^{-i}$ for each $i\geq 0$), ensuring the tensor product is a homologically graded curved Lie algebra.
+This convention is relevant in Section \ref{sec_rat_homo}.